-Where does Trauma Resolution fit into treatment?
+Where does Trauma Resolution fit into your treatment?

-Trauma treatment typically involves 3 phase of treatment.
+writing a 1000 word essay Trauma treatment typically involves 3 phase of treatment.
 1) Stabilization/preparation 2) Memory Reprocessing and 3) Maintenance.
 Phase 1 and 3 are similar because the skills that one would use to stabilize, would be the same ones you can use in maintenance.
 In Phase 2, the memory phase, is where trauma resolution comes into it play.
 It can also be used to help stabilize, when appropriate.

 How do you if you are ready?

-If you are stable in your life enough to maintain a level of functioning that does not require direct medical attention or a stay in a psychiatric facility, then you probably are more ready then you think.
+mla format paper example If you are stable in your life enough to maintain a level of functioning that does not require direct medical attention or a stay in a psychiatric facility, then you probably are more ready then you think.
 However, part of this approach is to help get you ready before you dive into anything.

 The initial process